wild plums (#1)

 Mixed thicket seedlings: Wild plum seedlings are 1 year old and grown from seed collected on-site from the primary Feralwood wild plum thicket.
 This thicket has at least three species represented, as well as at least one hybrid wild plum.
 As such, hybridization is likely in the offspring.
 Read more on this below.

-Mexican plum seedlings: Prunus mexicana, seed obtained from David Snyder of Snyder Tree Seeds
+Mexican plum seedlings: Prunus mexicana, seed obtained from David Snyder of Snyder Tree Seeds.
+Note: Mexican plum is not a thicket-forming species of wild plum.

 Mixed thicket suckers: Suckers that are dug are well-established and large when dug.
 To minimize shipping costs and give the wild plums a better chance of survival, they are cut back to about 16 inches in height before orders are packed.
 Suckers can be expected to have more vigorous growth and earlier fruiting than seedling trees.
+We offer 1 year and 2+ year old suckers.
 Read more on the suckers offered below.

 The thicket planted as part of the Feralwood project, where the seedlings and suckers originate, is a multi-species thicket that was established entirely from individual seedling trees.
 Assumed species in the thicket are: Prunus americana (american plum), and maybe both wild goose plums, (P. hortulana and P. munsonia).
 There is also at least one hybrid tree.
 There is a great deal of variation within the thicket.